KAKAkomboo/website-leaf-and-soul/README.md

-# website-leaf-and-soul
+#🌿 LEAF & SOUL

-A calm and elegant website concept for the fictional tea brand Leaf &amp; Soul, created using HTML and CSS
+Atmospheric landing page for the fictional tea brand Leaf & Soul.
+The website was created using **HTML & CSS** with a focus on minimalism, natural colors, and a calm visual atmosphere.

+## 🔗 Live Demo